-An application must be completed in full by the applicant and submitted either in person to the local site office or via mail to the local or regional office.
-All applicants will be contacted in writing within 14 days of receipt of the application, to inform them of status of their application.
-Applicants are placed on the waiting list in order by date and time the completed application is received.
+An application must be completed in full by the applicant.
+Applications may be submitted in person to the leasing office or via mail, email, or fax.
+In addition, interested parties may apply online through the property listing at www.viridianmgt.com.
+If a disability prevents you from accessing an application or submitting it through one of the above options, please contact the leasing office so a reasonable alternative method for completing and submitting your application can be determined.
+All applicants will be contacted in writing within 14 days of receipt of the application, to inform them of the status of their application.
+Applicants are placed on the waiting list, in order, by date and time the completed application is received.